 Which Food Has Never Been An Official McDonald’s Mascot?

-In McDonaldland, you’ll find the more notable mascots like Ronald McDonald himself, the burger-obsessed Hamburgler, and a host of mascots based on actual McDonalds products like Mayor McCheese (the major of McDonaldland who, as you may guess, has a giant cheeseburger for a head), Officer Big Mac (you guessed it, he’s a giant Big Mac), and The Happy Meal Gang (a friendly gang made up of the core components of the Happy Meal: hamburger, fries, and soft drink).
+In McDonaldland, you’ll find the more notable mascots like Ronald McDonald himself, the burger-obsessed Hamburglar, and a host of mascots based on actual McDonald’s products like Mayor McCheese (the mayor of McDonaldland who, as you may guess, has a giant cheeseburger for a head), Officer Big Mac (you guessed it, he’s a giant Big Mac), and The Happy Meal Gang (a friendly gang made up of the core components of the Happy Meal: hamburger, fries, and soft drink).
 Even the McGriddle breakfast sandwich got a character in 2003, the Griddler.

-Despite the enormous popularity of their shakes over the years, however, McDonald’s never got around to creating a McDonald’s character based on them.
-Don’t worry though, if your life is truly incomplete without a talking milkshake mascot, you can always turn to the adult comedy cartoon Aqua Teen Hunger Force (in no way associated with McDonalds, we assure you) which features a crass talking milkshake brought to life by a mad scientist’s experiment.
+Despite the enormous popularity of their milkshakes over the years, however, McDonald’s never got around to creating a McDonaldland character based on them.
+Don’t worry though, if your life is truly incomplete without a talking milkshake mascot, you can always turn to the adult comedy cartoon Aqua Teen Hunger Force (in no way associated with McDonald’s, we assure you), which features a crass talking milkshake brought to life by a mad scientist’s experiment.